How To Check An Ebook Before Publishing Your New Book

 Above all else, your ebook needs to work well on any device.

-When you are sure you have covered all of these issues, you are ready, and you can confidently publish your new ebook.
+When you are sure you have covered all of these issues, you are ready and can confidently publish your new ebook.

 Related Reading: How To Self-Publish Short Stories On Amazon KDP